S3-working-group/s3-practical-guide/docs/all.md

 -   How well the delegator takes care of their responsibilities.
 -   The design of the domain itself (and potentially the design of other related domains).
 -   The delegatees' competencies and skills in relation to the domain.
--   The <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn> the delegatee(s) follows to account for this domain.
+-   The <a href="#" class="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a> the delegatee(s) follows to account for this domain.

 Define: